madmoizo/backinfront/README.md

   Response
   [
     {
-      updatedAt,
+      createdAt,
       storeName,
       primaryKey,
       data
     }, ...
   ]
+  Note:
-  Note: the best practice is the sending of a periodic message from your window context which calls this function */ backinfront.sync()
+  The recommended way to use the sync capability is to send a message periodically from the window context which will trigger this function */ backinfront.sync()

 /*
   Destroy the local database
   Sometimes, it can be convenient to clear the local data (on user logout for example).
-  The database will be destroyed so you must ensure to stop your sync loop and manually call the sync function a last time before calling this function
+  The database will be destroyed so you must ensure to stop your sync loop and manually call the sync function a last time before calling destroy.
 */
 backinfront.destroy()

 //
-// Stores provide a useful api which allows the user to manipulate data
+// Stores provide a useful api which allows local data manipulation
 //
 const store = backinfront.stores[storeName]